Battle of Gully Ravine: The counter-attacks

 Finally, the Ottoman 1st Division led by Lieutenant Colonel (Kaymakam) Cafer Tayyar Bey commenced another counterattack at 18:00 on 2 July.
 Again, though they reached within 30m of the British trenches, the losses were unbearable.
 Men were melting away in front of rows of machine guns.
 Attack continued whole night.
-Eventually Faik Paşa ordered them to dig in and take defensive posture.
-Liman Paşa immediately released him and assigned Mehmet Ali Paşa in his place.
+Eventually Faik Pasa ordered them to dig in and take defensive posture.
+Liman Paşa immediately released Faik Pasha and assigned Mehmet Ali Paşa who the Asian Side Group and 1.
+Corps Commander in his place.
+Reserve 5th Division of the North Group and 3.
+Division from Asia side was assigned to him.
 As soon as the 3.
-Division which had just crossed the Narrows and arrived at the lines around midnight, Mehmet Ali Paşa ordered them to attack 3:45 am.
+Division which had just crossed the Narrows and arrived at the lines around midnight, Mehmet Ali Pasha ordered them to attack 3:45 am.
 Liman Paşa agreed to delay the attack for 24 hours only after a Major Eggert on the staff of Mehmet Ali Paşa personally appealed to him.

 Meanwhile, the Allies had observed the preparation for the attack from the air and made their own preparations.
 On 5 July the last major attack of this battle commenced but met with a very strong wall of fire the Allies put up.
 The dead were mounting again in front of the British trenches.
 Mehmet Ali Paşa staff were of the opinion that the Allied advance was already halted and there was no need for these heavy losses.
-Mehmet Ali Paşa, in fear of a reaction from Liman Paşa, who was in turn intimidated by Enver Paşa hesitated.
+Mehmet Ali Pasa, in fear of a reaction from Liman Paşa, who was in turn intimidated by Enver Paşa, hesitated.
 Again, Major Eggert intervened and Liman Paşa yielded.
 Finally the slaughter was stopped.
 This was the bloodiest episode in the entire campaign.

-After the counter-attacks ceased, the front line stabilised and remained largely static for the rest of the Gallipoli campaign although both sides engaged in a vigorous mining war around the ravine.
+After the counter-attacks ceased, the front line stabilized and remained largely static for the rest of the Gallipoli campaign although both sides engaged in a vigorous mining war around the ravine.